 <p id="x" style="position: absolute; left: 50px; top: 100px;"> ... </p>To move this element, just change the left/top attributes using code:

 document.getElementById("x").style.top = "10px";Note that the values that you set the left/top attributes must have units (e.g., "10px").
 It will not work if you set them to numbers.

-Use the form below to submit your pong.html and pong.js files.
+Use the form below to submit your photos.html and photos.js files.
 We do not accept email or hardcopy submissions.
 These files are automatically uploaded directly into your personal class account for this particular project, so you don't have to include your name or student ID or project number in the file name.
 You may submit your files as many times as you like, but only the most recently submitted files will be retained and evaluated (newly submitted files replace the old files under the same file name).
-After you submit the files, please double-check that your submitted files are correct by clicking on the Status link and by playing your game on your browser.Last modified: 09/14/2017 by Leonidas Fegaras
+After you submit the files, please double-check that your submitted files are correct by clicking on the Status link and by playing your animation on your browser.Last modified: 09/09/2019 by Leonidas Fegaras